LlamaEdge/LlamaEdge/README.md

 #2: Specify a model using `--model model_name`

 ```
-bash <(curl -sSfL 'https://raw.githubusercontent.com/LlamaEdge/LlamaEdge/main/run-llm.sh') --model llama-2-7b-chat
+bash <(curl -sSfL 'https://raw.githubusercontent.com/LlamaEdge/LlamaEdge/main/run-llm.sh') --model llama-3-8b-instruct
 ```

-The script will start an API server with a chatbot UI based on your choice.
+The script will start an API server for the Llama3 8b model with a chatbot UI based on your choice.
 Open http://127.0.0.1:8080 in your browser and start chatting right away!

 To explore all the available models, please use the following command line